Kristina01111000/Drws_site/README.md

 2/12

 For next week:
-Send email at 3:30 on monday, add the correct video link Write next email
+Write next email
 Fix the margin/spacing on https://syracusenaturalhealing.com/podcasts-with-dr-w/
 Double check the learndash confirmations match what he wants